caitlinsalt/how-to-do-stuff/git/git-guide.md

 Hello.

 So, you've decided to learn what Git is.
-Maybe in your native culture it is part of some obscure coming-of-age ritual; maybe you've been roped into doing something that involves working with Git; maybe you have just heard so much about this strange git or GitHub thing that all the software developers you know say they know how to use, that you just have to know about it for yourself.
+Maybe in your culture it's part of some obscure coming-of-age ritual; maybe you've been roped into doing something that involves working with Git; maybe you have just heard so much about this strange git or GitHub thing that all the software developers you know say they know how to use, that you just have to know about it for yourself.
 Never mind; it doesn't matter.
 This is a guide to Git, written for people who know nothing at all about it, or indeed, about version-control systems in general.
 It is hopefully simple, straightforward, not too technical, and will not make your brain hurt *too* much.
 We start at the start, explain everything from first principles, and by the end of it you won't feel uncomfortable if someone tells you to check out their new branch, or that they have accidentally detached their HEAD.

 ## So, what is this thing?

 Git is a distributed version control system built on top of an immutable content-addressed data store.
 Yes, I know that might at present just be a block of noises to you, so let's unpack it to see what those sounds actually mean.

 Version control systems are, essentially, systems that store prior versions of computer files so that you can go back and see how they have evolved over time.
 They have been around, in one way or another, for the best part of fifty years at the time of writing.
 Over that time many different version control systems have been developed, with different markets and capabilities, and taking different approaches to the fundamentals of how a version control system should work.
-This document is not a history of or a guide to version control systems in general, so most of this great variety is glossed over as if it is not even there.
+This document is not a history of or a guide to version control systems in general, so most of this great variety is glossed over as if it's not even there.
 This document is unashamedly about Git, and how Git is designed to operate, and in some ways if you are coming to the subject as a complete novice, you have a great advantage in your lack of preconceptions about how you expect a version control system to do things.
 Nevertheless, there are some aspects of Git's operation and terminology that do derive from older systems, and might not appear to make much sense on the surface.

 Historically, some version control systems have been designed for storing a single user's personal files under version control; others have been based around a client-server model, with a central server holding the entire archive and clients downloading the parts of it they want to know about.
 Git is a fully distributed system, where each user has their own copy of the entire archive.